- About Us

 The screening of the patients and eye surgery went on simultaneously.
 A total of 1,080 patients were screened and 118 were operated upon.
 The post-op patients were observed for 24 hours before being discharged.

-Ministry in Saguree: St Mary’s Nursery and Primary School
+Saguree: St Mary’s Nursery and Primary School

 In 2015 the Holy Rosary Sisters were invited to the Vicariate of Meki, by Bishop Abraham Desta, for St Mary’s Nursery and Primary School in the village of Saguree.
 This is an area with few Christians; there were 4 Catholics in the church when the sisters arrived, this has now increased to 10!

 Saguree is a village 25 km from its main town, Asello, in the Teff and Wheat-growing area of Ethiopia.
 Although there are 4 primary schools in the village, attendance is low because people find it difficult to pay the monthly school-fee of approximately €3.00 and the children are needed for farm work.
 However there are over 500 boys and girls on the register of St Mary’s.
 Generous donors in Austria contributed to the building of 16 classrooms.

 Above you can see pictures of the children and staff at assembly.

 Sister Cellestina encourages the hair stylists, bakers, sewing graduates, and business women to make a new life for themselves.

 Repair of people’s homes is another way to a new life.

 Wonji Clinic is a source of refuge for many people: Food, and healing, especially for parents with kwashiorkor children, the handicapped, and people living with HIV and suffering from TB.